Courtesy of Wally S, Pleasantdale SK

 When you want to make more money, the better option is to intensify production to max out your current land base.
 That way, you reap the rewards of more production, without taking on the debt and overhead of owning more land.
 That’s why relay cropping is the power train of the SPIN system – it enables you to at least double or triple the amount of crops that can be grown from a single plot of land, and hence your revenue.

 Another way to get more revenue from your current space is to figure out ways to get better prices.
 I can usually get better prices than other vendors because I unitize all my produce and sell at a certain price tier on a mix and match basis.
-I’ve been able to raise my prices over the years, and my current average is $4/unit or 3/$10.
+I’ve been able to raise my prices over the years, and my current average is $5/unit or 5/$20 (up from $4/unit or 3/$10).
 Not too many farmers use this approach, and it works to get shoppers buying more from you than they otherwise would.

 Another way to increase revenue without expanding the size of your farm is to drop out under-producing crops.
 Over time you will develop the most lucrative crop repertoire.
 I have narrowed my crops down to 10 over the years, and they include beets, carrots, fava beans, garlic, microgreens, onions, pea shoots, potatoes, rhubarb, and squash.